z669016/adventofcode-2016/README.md

 data in a stream of pairs with ```Turn``` and distance, and ```move``` the current location.
 The answer to part 1 is simply the Manhattan distance from the origin to the current location after all moves.
 For part 2, I've added a ```trace``` (```Set```) and a ```doubles``` (```List```) property, to keep track of points visited and points visited more than once updated by the ```move``` method.
-The anser for part 2, is the first element in the ```doubles``` list.
+The answer for part 2, is the first element in the ```doubles``` list.

 ## Day 2